 Studies were undertaken under a Conservatoire d'Archéologie permit.
 Fieldwork was carried out by field teams of undergraduate and graduate students from the three universities, together with students from other universities taking part in the University of Washington Field School.
 Post-fieldwork analytical work took place in Corte (Corsica), Seattle, Winchester and at Royal Holloway.
 Chronological control is provided by radiocarbon dating and tephrachronological studies (the latter at Royal Holloway).

-An accompanying palaeoenvironmental programme investigates the vegetation and landscape history by studying sediment sequences in three coastal lagoons: Piana di l'Olmu, Etang de Crovani and Baie d'Ostriconi (photo - students drilling boreholes in Crovani, using a petrol-powered percussive auger).
-Sedimentological analysis of cores recovered from these lagoons will enable the impact of people on the environment to be determined, natural vegetation and sea level changes to be reconstructed and the spread of malarial swamp to be tracked through time.
+An accompanying palaeoenvironmental programme investigated the vegetation and landscape history by studying sediment sequences in three coastal lagoons: Piana di l'Olmu, Etang de Crovani and Baie d'Ostriconi Sedimentological analysis of cores recovered from these lagoons enabled the impact of people on the environment to be determined, natural vegetation and sea level changes to be reconstructed and the spread of malarial swamp to be tracked through time.
+(Photo: students drilling boreholes in Crovani, using a petrol-powered percussive auger).